What’s right for your business?

 Server Installation Cost vs. Data Storage Cost

-Increasing onsite storage capacity requires purchase of new servers or upgrading the servers in place.
+Increasing on-site storage capacity requires the purchase of new servers or upgrading the servers in place.
 Cloud data storage solutions avoid this capital investment cost.
 However, monthly data storage fees typically offset installation cost savings.
 Over an extended time, the storage fee typically exceeds onsite server installation costs.

 Business Risk Profile

-Cost of downtime also contributes to your company’s business risk profile.
+The cost of downtime also contributes to your company’s business risk profile.
 Some businesses rely on steady state operations to satisfy customer demand and control costs.
-In this case, cost of redundancy as provided by hosted DR services may prove a worthy investment (see Disaster Recovery discussion above).
+In this case, the cost of redundancy as provided by hosted DR services may prove a worthy investment (see Disaster Recovery discussion above).

 Complexity of Computing Needs

-Some software and applications require local installation in order to function properly as they are not ‘cloud friendly’.
-Attempting to operate such software remotely can cause them to malfunction or operated at significantly reduced efficiency.
-This situation can prove disastrous for considered business critical software and applications.
+Some software and applications require local installation in order to function properly as they are not ‘cloud-friendly’.
+Attempting to operate such software remotely can cause them to a malfunction or operate at significantly reduced efficiency.
+This situation can prove disastrous for considered business-critical software and applications.

 Define Business Risk Tolerance

-Above we briefly touched on the topic of a company’s business risk profile.
-In this section we provide more detailed discussion on this important topic.
+Above, we briefly touched on the topic of a company’s business risk profile.
+In this section, we provide a more detailed discussion on this important topic.
 When considering a system upgrade, and whether or how to utilize hosted services, a company needs to clearly understand their tolerance to certain business risk factors.

 The relative importance of Business Continuity depends on the nature of your working relationship with your customers and supply base, and level of difficulty re-starting operations after a shut-down.
 Can your business maintain continuity if you temporarily lose access to critical functions?
 What is the cost of downtime, in terms of lost productivity?
 How does system downtime affect your customer relations?
 For some businesses, these issues may not present serious consequences.
 For others, these issues can cause major problems.